Xtreme Pro Wrestling: TV series (2000–2003, 2021–present)

 From April 2000 until March 2003, XPW ran a locally televised TV show, simply known as XPW TV.
-The show original aired on KODC-TV in Los Angeles, California, but later switched to WBGN-TV in Philadelphia, Pennsylvania, when the promotion relocated to that city.
+The show original aired on KDOC-TV in Los Angeles, California, but later switched to WBGN-TV in Philadelphia, Pennsylvania, when the promotion relocated to that city.
 Following the relocation to Philadelphia, XPW TV would be referred to as XPW Monday Nightmare, with the television series airing on Mondays instead of its original Saturday night timeslot.

 In November 2002, Kris Kloss was removed from XPW TV's announcing booth and replaced with former ECW commentator Joey Styles.
 Styles, however, left the company in December 2002, only spending about one month in the promotion.

 In 2009, the first three seasons of XPW TV were released on DVD by Big Vision Entertainment.
 XPW TV matches have also been extras on several other Big Vision wrestling DVDs, including the DVD releases of Forever Hardcore and Hardcore Homecoming.

-The series was revived in 2021 with weekly episodes currently airing on FITE TV.
+The series was revived in 2021 with weekly episodes airing on FITE TV.
+Following the end of the XPW-FITE partnership in 2022, XPW TV moved to Stream XPW, XPW's own streaming service.